vivianaflorezc/vivianaflorezc/README.md

 - [Project 2](https://github.com/yourusername/project2)

 ## Other interesting information about me
-🏟️ Event Organizer at Sports Analytics Club
+- 🏟️ Event Organizer at Sports Analytics Club, IE University.

-📦 Co-organizer of RLadies Barranquilla
+- 📦 Co-organizer of RLadies Barranquilla
+- 👩‍💻 Developed of a Machine Learning application with neural networks for image recognition https://dermatech.cloud/

 ## Contact